 Is a hairstylist a good career?

 Yes, of course.
-The industry is set to grow in 2022, and it has already seen a rise.
+The industry is set to grow, and it has already seen a rise.

 Do hair stylists make good money?

 Hairstylists make a reasonable amount of money depending on who they serve.
 If you don’t have a well-established salon, it would be difficult to procure a high-paying clientele.

 What are the disadvantages of being a hairstylist?